OPQAM/MigratingCoconuts/documentation0.md

     Ongoing Use:
         From then on, every time I made changes to my files within the Git folder, I simply added them, committed them, and pushed them to GitHub.
 Git and GitHub were now powerful tools enhancing my IT work.

+    A good idea:
+	Why not add a passphrase to your Private SSH hey?
+This will add an extra layer of protection to your repositories.
+You can do that with ssh-keygen -p -f ~/.ssh/id_rsa (don't forget to add the SSH key with the passphrase to the SSH agent with ssh-add ~/.ssh/id_rsa).
+You'll be prompted for the passphrase at the start of your session, and won't probably be asked for it during that same session.

 Adding Another Computer:

     When introducing a new computer to this setup, I followed these steps: